Exotelis/openattic-angular2/README.md

     * Change the URL to `http://localhost:4200`
     * In the _Remote URLs of local files (optional)_ dialog, add the remote url `webpack:///<dir_to_project>` to the project root folder and the remote url `webpack:///<dir_to_project>/src` to the src folder
+4. Don't forget to install the _JetBrains IDE Support_ extension for chrome and to run `ng serve` before you start debugging
-4. Now, it should be possible to debug the project.
+5. Now, it should be possible to debug the project.
 You might have to reload your browser when it doesn't work on the first try